FALL 2015 APPLICATIONS NOW BEING ACCEPTED THROUGH JULY 17, 2015

 - Maintaining office media archives, which includes searching for any media coverage related to Initiative events and speaking engagements;

 - Liaising between the Initiative and local and national African American organizations and federal agencies;

-- Contributing to the creative efforts of the Initiative;
+- Contributing to the creative efforts of the Initiative; and

-Throughout the course of their internships, students will have the opportunity to attend and potentially lead in the planning and management of meetings, briefings and other special events on the Hill, at the White House and in other federal agencies.
+Throughout the course of their internship, students will have the opportunity to attend and potentially lead in the planning and management of meetings, briefings and other special events on the Hill, at the White House and in other federal agencies.